Our Staff

 Tui started working and volunteering at Educated by Nature in their early teens with not a great deal of knowledge or confidence, but large respect for natural environments.
 Over the years, they have developed into a confident communicator, tool user, tree climber and cubby builder.
 As a passionate believer in nature education, Tui’s favourite aspect of working at Educated by Nature is helping children take this same journey, building confidence and finding empowerment in their own capabilities playing in nature.

-Outside of their work at Educated by Nature, Tui is studying a double major in electronic music and law at the University of Western Australia.
+Outside of their work at Educated by Nature, Tui is a PhD candidate at the University of Western Australia.

 Junior Staff